BenjaminSchlaich/BenjaminSchlaich/README.md

 - 🔭 I’m currently interested in reinforcement learning.
 - 🌱 I'm currently implementing a Server Application for Doppelkopf.
-- 👯 I’m looking to collaborate on Building a Pyraminx-solving robot.
-- 🤔 I’m looking for help with Finding a nice bachelor thesis.
 - 💬 Ask me about Civilization 5.
 - 📫 How to reach me: email.
 - ⚡ Fun fact: